 Best for someone who’s at risk of missing a bill: Citi Simplicity card

 The Citi Simplicity card has one major benefit over the Citi Diamond Preferred card: It offers much more forgiving terms.
 Unlike many credit cards, the Citi Simplicity card doesn’t charge a penalty rate, nor does it charge any late fees.
 That’s a huge deal if you think you may run into financial trouble or forget to make a payment on time.

 On the other hand, if you miss payments on the Citi Diamond Preferred card, you could wind up paying a late fee up to $40 and with a penalty rate as high as 29.99% variable.

 |Up to $40 in late fees, plus the possibility of a 29.99% variable penalty rate||None|

 Wrapping it up

 The Citi Diamond Preferred card and the Citi Simplicity card are both great options for cardholders who need help financing a purchase interest-free.
 However, the best card for you comes down to how you plan to use it.
-If you plan to carry a balance after the introductory period, you might be better off trying for a lower ongoing APR with the Diamond Preferred.
 For those more worried about late fees and penalty rates, stick with the Citi Simplicity.